rudy-patel/imageAnalysisSystem/README.md

 ![Train](assets/train_page.gif)

 ### First time setup
+Setup the hardware unit by following the instructions [here](https://github.com/rudy-patel/imageAnalysisSystem/blob/main/docs/hardware_config.md).

 This project runs inside a Python virtual environment.
 To set up your environment, follow these steps:
 1. Navigate to the root directory in terminal
 2. Create a virtual environment using: `python3 -m venv env`

-To setup the hardware unit, follow the instructions [here](https://github.com/rudy-patel/imageAnalysisSystem/blob/main/docs/hardware_config.md).

-To setup a new AWS instance + account, follow the instructions in [AWS Setup](https://github.com/rudy-patel/imageAnalysisSystem/blob/main/docs/aws_setup.txt).
+(Optional) To setup a new AWS instance + account, follow the instructions in [AWS Setup](https://github.com/rudy-patel/imageAnalysisSystem/blob/main/docs/aws_setup.txt).

 On **Linux/MacOS**:
 - Run `source env/bin/activate` to **start** the Python virtual environment.